Let's Turn It On

 Written by Freddie Mercury

-This is the extended version of the album track.
+An extended version of Let's Turn It On was released as a B-Side to the 12" vinyl single of "Love Me Like There's No Tomorrow".
 Lots of synthesizer instrumental bits have been added, but in the end nothing much new has been added.
-Some neat effects here and there though (with some abrupt edits and odd ending).
+Some neat effects were added here and there though (with some abrupt edits and odd ending).

 Let's Turn It On (A Capella) 3:04